jenniferdinh1997/Gym-Tracker/README.md

-# Gym Tracker
+# Worth the Weight
 A workout tracker that allows any gym-goer to record their workouts effortlessly and optimize results.

+## Technologies Used
+* HTML
+* CSS
+* Javascript
+* Express.js
+* Node.js
+* MongoDB/Mongoose
+* Passport
+* EJS
+* Heroku
+* Google OAuth 2.0

 ### Wireframe and ERD
 ![wireframe](images/wireframe.png)